Physician Typing on a laptop

 There were three main sources in an HL7 message where issues manifested.
 The first is an optional task or optional segments.
 The standard says you can optionally send a specific piece of data, (e.g., the county a person lives in).
 That data might be part of one organization’s optional demographic information, but it might be required information for another.
 If you, as Organization A, send a message that doesn’t have the county, Organization B might reject it.

 The third source of problems is coding.
 Most EDI standards organizations tend not to be prescriptive on vocabulary, which is what coding boils down to.
-For example, for medication management, one drug coding system may be different for Organization A than it is for Organization B, which is internally compliant, but the two organizations still won’t be able to “talk” to each other without a certain amount of negotiation between them.
+For example, for medication management, one drug coding system may be different for Organization A vs. Organization B. This is internally compliant, but the two organizations still won’t be able to “talk” to each other without some negotiation.

-In the early 2000s, HL7 attempted to fix these issues with HL7 by moving to an XML based standard, and in doing so, they attempted to start modeling the data structures and standards, while creating use cases for the models.
+In the early 2000s, HL7 attempted to fix these issues.
+HL7 moved to an XML based standard.
+In doing so, they attempted to start modeling the data structures and standards, while creating use cases for the models.
 However, this ended up becoming too complicated.
-They were trying to think of every possible scenario that might happen, they created very complicated standards that, while they were able to support very complicated scenarios, it made the simple things too difficult.
+They were trying to think of every possible scenario that might happen.
+They created very complicated standards that, while able to support very complicated scenarios, made the simple things too difficult.

 In an effort to remediate this, HL7 has developed several standards.
 First was Version 2 (V2), which was very widely adopted and embedded, especially in laboratories and admission, discharge, and transfer (ADT) systems.
 The V2 standard was highly successful.
 The V3 standard was more flexible, though very hard to learn and use.
-Clinical Document Architecture, CDA, was then created as a subcategory of the V3 standard, which got traction because it took abstract models and nailed down the loose ends, and can be used for a variety of transmission purposes.
+Clinical Document Architecture, CDA, was then created as a subcategory of the V3 standard.
+This got traction because it took abstract models and nailed down the loose ends.
+It could also be used for a variety of transmission purposes.

 HL7 defines the specifications, but they don’t enforce the specification.
 The Office of the National Coordinator (ONC) in the Department of Health and Human Services enforces it.
 In some countries, the healthcare system is centralized, and the central entity can dictate architectures and can enforce interoperability.
 In the U.S., we have a free enterprise system without a centralized dictator.
 Here, the ONC & Centers for Medicaid and Medicare Services have come together to establish standards in systems that would want to bill Medicare.
 The ONC administers the regulation of standards and the rules around how they’re to be used.